-There remain material uncertainties in relation to the base level of claims reporting and it is possible that claims activity could increase next year, or fall next year.
+There remain material uncertainties in relation to the base level of claims reporting and the total future number of mesothelioma claims to be reported against the Liable Entities.

+It is possible that claims reporting activity could increase next year, or fall next year.